Brunch & Batter

 Bacon goes so well with these recipes.
 Which one will you try?

-Tomato Leek and Feta Quiche
+Sun Dried Tomato and Feta Fried Eggs

 Candied bacon with rosemary on a wire rack.